Signs of High Indoor Humidity Problems

 • Moisture collecting on interior glass during cold weather

-If condensation frequently appears on multiple windows throughout the home, it may signal an ongoing moisture imbalance requiring monitoring and potential correction through strategies discussed in how to reduce indoor humidity levels effectively.
+If condensation frequently appears on multiple windows throughout the home, it may signal an ongoing moisture imbalance requiring monitoring and potential correction through strategies discussed in how to reduce humidity in a house.

 Musty or Damp Odors Indoors